AA Insurance owner warns of premium increases

 Higgins warned that premiums would continue to be impacted by the pressure on materials and labour costs in repairing homes and cars, as well as the increases in Toka Tū Ake EQC levies following the increased EQC cap changes in October later this year.

-"The tight employment market and the living cost pressures in New Zealand makes it difficult to attract and compete for talent in other countries," Higgins said.
+"The tight employment market and the living cost pressures in New Zealand make it difficult to attract and compete for talent in other countries," Higgins said.

 The industry was also facing headwinds with natural hazard weather events becoming more frequent and expensive, which had resulted in significant increases to its reinsurance costs.